 sought refuge in religion, and Antonio died with the Jesuits at the college of

 San Ignacio de Loyola at Azpeitia, in 1930.
-The bodegas were sold off and the family
+The bodegas in Calle Banda Playa had been sold off in 1927 to Manuel Argueso Hortal, a firm which no longer exists, and the family